keunhyeung/DIA-REFINE/README.md

 To support our ICL experiments, we created a large example pool containing 10,000 sentence pairs for each dialect.
 This pool was kept entirely separate from the test set to prevent data leakage and ensure a fair evaluation.

+### Evaluation Metrics 📈

+We found that traditional n-gram-based metrics like BLEU and chrF++ are often unreliable for dialect translation.
+They tend to reward outputs that simply copy the standard Korean source text rather than generating authentic dialectal features.

+To overcome these limitations and accurately measure the performance of DIA-REFINE, we introduce two novel evaluation metrics.

+### 1. Dialect Fidelity Score (DFS)

+We designed the Dialect Fidelity Score (DFS) to measure if a translation is linguistically closer to the dialect reference than the standard source.
+It's calculated from the log ratio of cosine similarities between sentence embeddings.
+A positive score indicates a successful dialect shift, while a negative score signals a failure.

+### 2. Target Dialect Ratio (TDR)

+We proposed the Target Dialect Ratio (TDR) to directly measure the model's success rate in generating the correct dialect.
+It is the percentage of outputs our trained classifier correctly identifies as the target dialect.
+A higher TDR signifies more consistent dialect generation.